nais/azurerator/README.md

 make sample
 ```

 Kubebuilder is required for running the tests.
-Install with `make kubebuilder`.
+Install with `make setup-envtest`.

 ## Verifying the Azurerator image and its contents